Treatment and prevention of stress

 Healthy stress occurs when your physical and mental apparatus help you overcome a challenge by maximizing your capability for a short period of time.
 The fact that your system works that way is a sign of good health.

-Unhealthy stress occurs when you maximize the abilities of your mentalt apparatus for a too long – in an attempt to make this level of performance your standard level.
-That kind of stress is really an internal alarm bell that has gone off to let you know, that it is time to take a closer look at at least parts of your life.
+Unhealthy stress occurs when you maximize the abilities of your mentalt apparatus for too long – in an attempt to make this level of performance your standard level.
+That kind of stress is really an internal alarm bell that has gone off to let you know, that it is time to take a closer look at part of your life.

 Stress is defined as follows: Stress occurs when a person has the perception that conditions and requirements exceed the person´s own assessment of his/hers skills, competencies, and opportunities.